beyondsimulations/Applied-Optimization/_repo-md/lectures/lecture-01-introduction.md

 ## Objective Function

--   The objective function is the value we are trying to minimize
+-   The objective function is the value we are trying to minimize (or maximize)
 -   Formalized as a sum of decision variables and parameters

 . . .